ColtonMelhase/minecraft-aws-server/README.md

 ```

 ## Deploy EC2 Infrastructure w/ Terraform

+Terraform defines and provisions the AWS resources the Minecraft server will run on.
+The ```main.tf``` file defines the AWS security group that allows connections into port ```25565``` and allows the instance to download files from the web and accept SSH connections.

+It then defines the specifications of the EC2 instance such as the OS and instance type, sets the security group it made just before, and defines the key-pair to the key we made in the previous step.

 Run the following commands to initialize Terraform, and build the EC2 instance.
 Say 'yes' to any prompts.